 Interestingly, the first known legal tender in Venezuela was pearls.
 Each pearl was valued according to its weight and they were the official method of payment between 1589 and 1620.

 In 1844, the first coins — the venezolano — were introduced.
 They were minted in England and stamped with “Republic of Venezuela”.
 Made from copper, there were cents, half-cents and quarters.

 The Venezuelan economy

+The economy of Venezuela relies heavily on petroleum, which makes up 80% of the country’s total exports.
 Relying on one product has been both a blessing and a curse: when things are good, they’re really good.
 But when global oil prices fall the impact on the economy is big.

 Between the 1950s and the early 1980s, good oil prices meant that the Venezuelan economy grew steadily.
 However, in the 80s oil prices collapsed and the Venezuelan economy was impacted badly.
 This pattern has repeated over the past few decades.